romeorizzi/corsi_shells/DODM/2024-04-02/outline.typ

     Can we obtain a certificate of optimality combining these constraints or can we build a new basic feasible solution with better objective function value?

     Yes, since x3 appears with coefficient 3 > 0 in the current objective function expression, then we have good reasons to lift it away from its current value of 0.
 The more we push it, the more we gain.
     However, there will be of course a limit: the only problem is that we loose feasibility.
 The only way we might loose feasibility is beacause a basic variable gets negative.
 We stop at the first variable becomeing 0.
-In this way, not only we expolit till the vary end the direction of improvement that we have found, but we also get a new tight contraints (the non-negative contraint of x3 will not be any longer tight) as needeed to express a NO-certificate.
+In this way, not only we expolit till the vary end the direction of improvement that we have found, but we also get a new tight contraints (the non-negative contraint of x3 will not be tight any longer) as needeed to express a NO-certificate.

 Now we want to produce the next step rewriting, where the non-basic variable are x1,x2,w2 and w1, x3 are the basic one.
 The procedure for obtaining this rewriting is called pivoting.